wrapperband/FeathercoinWalletGuide/README.md

 * Send and Receive Feathercoins to an Address, Stealth Address, URI text document or QRCode.
 * View and filter the Transactions.
-* Connect to a the network and update the Blockchain information.
+* Connect to a the FTC Peer to  Peer network and update the Blockchain information.
 * Sign and Verify a message  given to prove ownership.